mistio/mist-ee/README.md

-# Mist.io Community Edition
+# Mist.io Enterprise Edition

 Mist.io helps you operate, monitor and govern your computing infrastructure, across clouds and platforms.
-The code is provided under the GNU AGPL v3.0 License.

 The Enterprise Edition and the Hosted Service that include Role Based Access, VPN tunnels and Insights for cost optimization are available at https://mist.io